pedrohsmaia/datablood/README.md

 ## Environment

+### Supported Platforms and Versions

+We don't provide priority support for Windows, and lesser to Linux, but we do aim to solve issues with them if you report them.

+The following are the tested and supported versions of packages:

+- Node.js: 18.17.0
+- Yarn: 4.1.0
+- npm: 9.6.7
+- TypeScript: 5.3.3

+- React Native: 0.76.5
+- Next.js: 14.2.23
+- Expo SDK: 52.0.23

+- Xcode: 16.2
+- iOS SDK: 18.2
+- Android Studio: 2024.3
+- Android SDK: API Level 35
+- CocoaPods: 1.14.3 (avoid 1.15 due to known issues)

+- Supabase: Latest version
+- PostgreSQL: 14.15
+- Docker: 28.2.2

+- macOS: 15.5 (Sequoia)
+- iOS: 18.2
+- Android: API Level 35

+- Git: 2.46.2
+- Java: 23.0.2 (for Android development)
+- Ruby: 3.2.2 (for iOS development with CocoaPods)

 ### `.env`

 Setup your environment variables in the `.env` file.
 See [`env.example`](.env.example) for the full list of environment variables.